who we are

 For Orchard Theatre she played Mrs Linde in A Doll's House, Sonya in Uncle Vanya, the title role in Medea, the bride in Surviving Bluebeard, all the women in La Ronde, and a host of other roles in a variety of new work, children's plays and classics.

 Gill was also responsible for devising and delivering a comprehensive programme of theatre-skills workshops for schools, colleges and adult groups.
-A trained teacher herself, Gill has proved herself particularly adept at developing programmes of activity that sensitively complement the work of teachers.
+A trained teacher, Gill has proved herself particularly adept at developing activities that sensitively that complement work in schools.

 Education & Training